arangodb/docs/3.10/foxx-reference-modules-queues.md

 The job is looked up in the specified queue in the current database.

 Returns the job for the given jobId.
-Properties of the job object are fetched whenever they are referenced and can not be modified.
+Properties of the job object are fetched whenever they are referenced and cannot be modified.

 **Arguments**